 The Seven Principles for Making Marriage Work

-Pastor Kyle Otterbein is leading a class supporting couples who seek to strengthen their marriages.
-The class begins May 16 and goes until June 27.
-The deadline to sign up is May 12.
+Pastor Kyle Otterbein led a class last spring supporting couples who seek to strengthen their marriages.
 The Gottman Seven Principles Program is based on the bestselling book by Dr. John M. Gottman entitled, The Seven Principles for Making a Marriage Work.
 To learn more, click this link.

 Mission, Outreach, & Support Adult Education Series